 Another assumption of the theory is that all relevant information is available freely and widely.
 Also, such information is shared among all the investors.

 The theory states that at any given point in time, a stock price reflects all available information that is publicly available.
 Or, we can say the theory says that a stock trades at fair value all the time.
 Basically, the theory implies that beating the market return is more of a chance than selecting the right stocks by doing research.

 Moreover, the EMH also suggests that it is impossible for an investor to find undervalued stocks or sell stocks at a premium.
 The theory also suggests that fundamental or technical analyses are not useful under the Efficient Market Hypothesis.

 A point to note here is that the EMH theory does not say that no investors can beat the market.
 In fact, it suggests that a few can beat the market return, and a few will perform below the market average.
 But, the majority will be close to the market average.
 However, as per the theory, those who beat the market returns are lucky or do so by chance, while those who generate below-market returns are unlucky.

 Efficient Market Hypothesis Criticism

 EMH theory refers to those generating above-average market returns as lucky.
-But, it does not explain how the same people can be lucky all the time, including in the long-run.
+But, it does not explain how the same people can be lucky all the time, including in the long run.

-Also, those against EMH say that a few financial events could push the stock away from their fair value in a single day.
+Also, those against EMH say that a few financial events could push the stock away from its fair value in a single day.
 For instance, the stock market crash of 1987 pushed DJIA (the Dow Jones Industrial Average) down by over 20% in a day.

 Forms of Efficient Market Hypothesis